 Modifying a family court order

 A modification is a separate lawsuit from the divorce but builds on the circumstances and conclusions of the divorce case.
 However, a specific legal standard needs to be met for the modification case to be granted by a judge.
-Specifically, a material and substantial change in circumstances must have curd in your life, your ex-spouse's life, or in the life of your child to have a court grant a requested modification.
-Absent a material and substantial change, you would technically not have grounds to modify your final decree of divorce.
+Specifically, a material and substantial change in circumstances must have curd in your life, your ex-spouse's life, or your child's life to have a court grant a requested modification.
+Absent a material and substantial change, you would technically not have grounds to modify your final divorce decree.

 Using the above child support example, you could present to the court that it has been four years since your divorce, and in that time, your income has consistently been half of what it was as calculated at the time of your divorce.
 This means that the calculation regarding child support at that time is no longer accurate based on the significant change in your income over the past four years.
 As a result, you may need to have that number reduced to meet your current circumstances.

 On the other hand, your child may have developed a learning disability over the preceding four years.
 And now requires consistent tutoring during the school week as well as other needs.
-Due to this substantial change in circumstances, your ex-spouse may file a modification request with the court to have your child support obligation increased to help meet the burdens placed on the family budget due to your child's learning disability.
-Again, the modification request would not have been filed based solely on a desire for more child support by your ex-spouse but rather by the material and substantial change in your child's circumstances.
+Due to this substantial change in circumstances, your ex-spouse may file a modification request with the court to increase your child support obligation to help meet the burdens placed on the family budget due to your child's learning disability.
+Again, the modification request would not have been filed based solely on your ex-spouse's desire for more child support but rather on the material and substantial change in your child's circumstances.

 Were your case to go forward to a trial, the judge would consider the evidence submitted by both you and your ex-spouse as to why or why not their requested modifications should go through.
-As with any issue that relates to children in Texas, the modification would need to be in the best interest of your child above and beyond any benefit or detriment it posed to you or your ex-spouse, respectively.
+As with any issue relating to children in Texas, the modification would need to be in your child's best interest above and beyond any benefit or detriment it posed to you or your ex-spouse, respectively.
 Finally, the judge would need to believe that the evidence submitted makes these substantial and material changes in circumstances requirements.

 I will note that, just like in a divorce case, a settlement in your modification case is certainly possible.
 At the beginning of a modification case, I tell clients that the case can be wrapped up rather quickly compared to a divorce if you and your ex-spouse are willing to work together and meet in the middle any perspective changes that are being requested.
 You may find that your circumstances allow for a settlement easier than other people may.
 All of this depends on the facts available in your case and your willingness and ability to negotiate things through with your ex-spouse.